• Skip to primary navigation

 5. Don't skimp on the garlic, onion, salt, and spices.
 They are necessary to give the coxinha its traditional taste.

-6. If frying previously frozen coxinha, make sure that are no ice crystals on them before frying, as it could result in oil splattering and possible burns.
+6. If frying previously frozen coxinha, make sure that there are no ice crystals on them before frying, as it could result in oil splattering and possible burns.

 7. Use enough oil to cover the coxinhas.